Keeping your timber deck looking sharp and protecting your investment is important, so join us as we unpack all things ‘timber oils’

 Protection!
 Protecting your decking timber from the two biggest enemies, water and sun.
 Being exposed to the outdoor elements without care can quickly result in:

 - Splitting and warping due to UV and water damage

-- Mould and fungi feeding on trapped moisture, timber sugars or inferior oil.
+- Mould and fungi feed on trapped moisture, timber sugars or inferior oil.
 Often visible as black smears or spotted areas.

 - Cracks and bubbles in old coatings.
-This happens to top (film) based coatings when the coating breaks down and looses its integrity; the water makes its way under the coating and causes defects.
+This happens to top (film) based coatings when the coating breaks down and loses its integrity; the water goes under the coating and causes defects.